4. Personal hygiene

 How to wash your hands

 Use warm water and preferably antibacterial soap.
-After wetting hands, apply soap and use the following procedure to clean your hands thoroughly.
-Then rinse thoroughly with clean water and dry thoroughly.
+Use the following procedure to clean your hands thoroughly.

 In addition, it is important that staff maintain a high degree of personal hygiene with regard their personal habits.
 For example:

 - No smoking in food areas